SailZoo Blog

 1. Cleaning

-• Rinse with fresh water after a trip where saltwater has splashed onto the boat to remove salt and dirt.
+• Rinse with freshwater after trips to remove salt and dirt.

 3. Protect Windows